hmijail/drum/README.md

 ## What exactly is Darum?

 Darum consists of 3 loosely coupled tools:
-* `dafny_measure`: a tool to ease usage of `dafny measure-complexity`, with sensible defaults and easier management of the generated logs, by recording:
+* `dafny_measure`: a wrapper around `dafny measure-complexity` for easier management of the generated logs, by recording:
   - The timestamp
   - The arguments used
   - part of the input file's hash, to ensure that multiple logs can be meaningfully compared

   Additionally, `dafny_measure` warns if `dafny` misbehaves, like when z3 processes are leaked (bug XXX).
 * `plot_distribution`: a tool to be run on the logs generated by `dafny measure-complexity`.
-It runs some tests on the verification results contained in the log, scores them for improvement potential, presents the results in summary tables, and plots the most interesting results for further analysis.
+It runs some tests on the verification results contained in the log, scores them heuristically for their potential for improvement, presents the results in summary tables, and plots the most interesting results for further analysis.
-* `compare_distribution`: a tool to compare verification runs with and without "Isolate Assertions" mode.
+* `compare_distribution`: a tool to compare verification runs at different Assertion Batch granularity, i.e. with and without "Isolate Assertions" mode.

 ## Installation